Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

     In addition to the parameters that are explicitly declared in the definition, each transition has the following implicit parameters:

-    - ``_sender : ByStr20`` : The account address that triggered this
-      transition.
-If the transition was called by a contract account instead of a user account, then ``_sender`` is the address of the contract that called this transition.
-In a chain call, this is the contract that sent the message invoking the current transition.

-    - ``_origin : ByStr20`` : The account address that initiated the current
-      transaction (which can possibly be a chain call).
-This is always a user address, since contracts can never initiate transactions.

     - ``_amount : Uint128`` : Incoming amount, in QA (see section
       above on the units), sent by the sender.
 To transfer the money from the sender to the contract, the transition must explicitly